acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 # Execution

-Follow the tutorial by executing the step-by-step scripts contained in the directory $OODT_CONFIG/swarm:
+Follow the tutorial by executing the step-by-step scripts contained in the directory $OODT_CONFIG/swarm.
+All scripts must be executed on the Swarm manager node, unless otherwise stated.

 * Create the Swarm: